 Conclusions

-The second webinar of the "Da Vinci Elite Surgeons Salon" series was successfully held on September 14th, 2025.
-This conference was jointly organized by the Chinese Medical Multimedia Press and the Chinese Journal of Thoracic Surgery (Electronic Edition), focusing on robotic pulmonary surgery techniques following neoadjuvant immunotherapy.
-Experts and scholars from the field of thoracic surgery nationwide engaged in in-depth discussions on core topics including the assessment of surgical difficulty after neoadjuvant therapy, management of tissue adhesion, decision-making regarding the extent of surgical resection, and strategies of perioperative management.
-This article systematically summarizes the core contents of this conference, aiming to provide technical guidance for the standardized implementation of robotic pulmonary surgery following neoadjuvant immunotherapy.
+The 4th webinar of the "Da Vinci Elite Surgeons Salon" series was successfully held.
+This conference was jointly organized by the Chinese Medical Multimedia Press and the Chinese Journal of Thoracic Surgery (Electronic Edition), focusing on robotic lymph node dissection techniques.
+Experts and scholars in the field of thoracic surgery nationwide engaged in in-depth discussions on clinical hot topics including pulmonary lymph node dissection, safe use of surgical instruments, application of nerve monitoring technologies, and management of anatomical variations.
+This article systematically summarizes the core content of the conference, aiming to provide academic reference and practical guidance for the standardized clinical application of robotic lymph node dissection techniques.